 Do I need a cosigner for student loan refinance?

 The specific requirements for refinancing a loan with a cosigner will depend on your credit history and income (among other factors) and the eligibility requirements of the lender.
-Borrowers who have a less than stellar credit history may find adding a cosigner to their application allows them to qualify for a more competitive interest rate.
+Borrowers who have a less than stellar credit history may find adding a cosigner to their application allows them to qualify for a student loan refinance and a more competitive interest rate.

 Can I consolidate my student loans with a cosigner?

-If you are consolidating federal loans through the Direct Consolidation Loan program, you don’t need a cosigner.
+When you consolidate federal student loans through the Direct Consolidation Loan program, you combine all your current federal loans into a new loan with one payment.
+With Direct Loan Consolidation, you typically don’t need a cosigner.

 Can a cosigner become the primary borrower?

-In order for the cosigner to become a primary borrower, the loan would generally need to be refinanced.
+In order for a cosigner to become the primary borrower of a student loan, the loan would generally need to be refinanced in the cosigner’s name.

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.